Euro-SDMX Metadata Structure (ESMS)

 Plausibility checks are executed during the data entry.
 Additional consistency checks are carried out before publishing of data.

-The filled in questionnaires are coded (for economic activity, occupation, place of work, field of education etc.) and data are entered into computer in NSI regional units.
-Data files are sent to NSI, where additional control and weighting are performed.
+The filling in questionnaires and initial control are carried out by the NSI regional units.
+After receiving them in the NSI, additional control and weighting are performed.
 Data are aggregated by different variables (characteristics), tabulated and prepared for dissemination.